What Is A Business Broker For Retiring Business Owners

 Business Broker Fees

 As a retiring business owner, you have a lot on your plate.
 Not only do you have to worry about the day-to-day operations of your business, but you also have to think about its future.
-When the time comes to sell your business, you’ll need to find a business broker or an M&A advisor.
-But before you sign on the dotted line, make sure you understand their fees.
+You’ll need to find a business broker or an M&A advisor when you sell your business.
+But before you sign on the dotted line, understand their fees.

-Business brokers typically charge a percentage of the final sale price, so their fees will vary depending on how much your business sells for, and it can range from 10 to 12 percent for a Main Street Broker, but the fees are different for an M&A Advisor.
+Business brokers typically charge a percentage of the final sale price, so their fees will vary depending on how much your business sells for.
+For a Main Street broker, the fee can range from 10 to 12 percent, but it is different for an M&A Advisor.
 In addition, some brokers may charge an hourly rate or a flat fee.
 Be sure to ask about all fees upfront so there are no surprises later on.

 While business brokers can be a valuable resource, their fees can also take a big chunk out of your profits.
-With that in mind, be sure to shop around and compare fees before making a decision.
-After all, it’s your business – and your hard-earned money – so you should make sure you’re getting the best possible deal.
+With that in mind, be sure to shop around and compare fees before deciding.
+After all, it’s your business—and your hard-earned money—so you should ensure you’re getting the best possible deal.

 Hire a California Certified Broker to Sell my Business

-When deciding to sell your business in California, you will likely go through several questions in your mind.
-Here are just a handful of many other questions that comes to mind.
+When deciding to sell your business in California, you will likely have several questions in mind.
+Here are just a handful of many other questions that come to mind.

 1. What is the value of your business?